nakkht/pgu.dev/_posts/2021-06-26-app-store-connect-access-key.md

 Since 2021 March Apple requires two-factor authentication for developer program accounts to sign in to their Apple Developer account.
 This brings more hassle to automate tasks such as deploying app to App Store, generating and accessing certificates/profiles, inviting people to TestFlight, adding test devices, etc. So if you did not migrate already to API keys, it is about time.

-To begin, key has to be generated.
+To begin, first, key has to be generated.
 Simply visit [App Store Connect: Users and Access](https://appstoreconnect.apple.com/access/api) and select `Keys` tab and follow instruction there to generate a key.
 For simple app binary upload to the App Store Connect, roles such as `App Manager` or `Developer` for API key should suffice.

 After creating the key, you will have a chance to download it once.
 So if you loose it or it becomes compromised, you will have to revoke it and generate a new one.
 Downloaded file will be with `.p8` extension and content will look like this: